 - Make tomato glaze.
 In a small bowl mix together tomato paste, coconut aminos, and salt until well combined.
 Set aside.

 - Make meatloaf mixture.
 Add ground beef, ground pork, eggs, coconut flour, parsley, coconut aminos, Dijon mustard, tomato paste, salt, and pepper to a large bowl with the cooked and cooled veggies.
-Using clean hands or a large fork mix everything together to combine – being careful not to overmix the meat or it can get tough.
+Using clean hands or a large fork mix everything together to combine – being careful not to over mix the meat or it can get tough.

 - Form mixture into a loaf.
 Transfer meatloaf mixture to a parchment lined baking dish or sheet pan and shape into a loaf.
 This method allows more surface area of the meatloaf to caramelize and brown.
-If you want the meatloaf to cook even faster, you can use the same method to make 3-4 smaller loaves.
+If you want the meatloaf to cook faster, you can use the same method to make 3-4 smaller loaves.

 Notes

-To freeze: This meatloaf can either be stored raw or fully cooked.
-To freeze it raw prepare without the tomato glaze and wrap tightly in plastic wrap and store inside a freezer bag.
+To freeze it raw: prepare without the tomato glaze and wrap tightly in plastic wrap and seal inside a freezer bag.
 Freeze for up to 6 months until ready to bake.
 Before cooking transfer to the refrigerator overnight to thaw and proceed with the cooking instructions and the tomato glaze.
-To freeze it fully cooked cut into individual slices and wrap each one in plastic wrap.
-Remove each serving the night before serving or thaw on medium in a covered skillet with a few tablespoons of water until warmed through).

-- Prep Time: 15 minutes
+- Prep Time: 20 minutes

-- Cook Time: 1 hour
+- Cook Time: 1 hour and 10 minutes

-- Category: dinner
+- Category: Dinner

-- Method: oven
+- Method: Oven

-- Cuisine: american
+- Cuisine: American

 Cory Graham says